opensearch-project/project-website/_posts/2021-10-29-moving-from-opensource-elasticsearch-to-opensearch.markdown

 ```
 Lastly, download the latest version of OpenSearch from the [OpenSearch downloads page](https://opensearch.org/downloads.html).
 If you need help with installation, see the guidance in [Install and Configure OpenSearch](https://opensearch.org/docs/latest/opensearch/install/index/).

-As described in a [previous blog post](https://opensearch.org/blog/technical-posts/2021/07/how-to-upgrade-from-opendistro-to-opensearch/), open-source Elasticsearch is the foundation for Open Distro, and it has the same upgrade paths.
+As described in a [previous blog post](https://opensearch.org/blog/technical-posts/2021/07/how-to-upgrade-from-opendistro-to-opensearch/), open source Elasticsearch is the foundation for Open Distro, and it has the same upgrade paths.
 You can follow through the steps for the path you choose to upgrade your cluster.

-## Support matrix for open-source Elasticsearch to OpenSearch
+## Support matrix for open source Elasticsearch to OpenSearch

 |Open Source Elasticsearch|Recommended Upgrade Path	|
 |---	|---	|